cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 2. `cd your/project/directory` in both of them
 3. Run `nvim` in one of them
 4. Run `cargo lrun` in the other
-5. In case of compiling error `nvim` will open new or existing tabs with the files on affected lines and columns
+5. In case of compiling errors `nvim` will open new or existing tabs with the files on affected lines and columns
 6. `cargo llrun` (`cargo llcheck`, etc.) will make `nvim` open them in case of warnings as well.

 # Other text editors/IDEs integration